DoomGuy129/Guessing-Game/README.md

 Copyright 2018, DG129

-Licensing software is a messy affair affar, since the software and their binaries are for my educational purposes.
+Licensing software is a messy affair, since the software and their binaries are for my educational purposes.
 You are free to access, modify, redistribute the code.
 With no obligation to name the original owner or adhere to the original license